In this article, Clive from cardcollector.co.uk shares his expert advice on how to profit from finding your old childhood Pokémon cards.

 So now you understand the key principles that affect values, it’s time to highlight the cards in your collection that you think may be worth something.

-Once you’ve done that we’re going to head over the eBay.co.uk and do some research.
+Once you’ve done that, we’re going to head over to eBay and do some research.

 Type in the name of the card in question: